New

 Changing the Methodology

 Important: Changing the methodology affects how the AI interviewer conducts conversations.
-Different methodologies use different questioning styles, follow-up strategies, and conversational tones.
+Different methodologies use different questioning styles, follow-up strategies, and conversational approaches.
 If you switch methodologies, review your interview questions to make sure they still fit the new framework.

 For significant methodology changes, chatting with the AI Consultant is often more efficient, since it can regenerate appropriate questions for the new approach.